 2. Seongpanak Trail

 Seongpanak Trail, the eastern course of Hallasan, will also take you to the summit, along with Gwaneumsa Trail.
-It’s the longest Hallasan trail, 9.6km, and takes 4 and a half hours one way.
+It’s the longest Hallasan trail, 9.6km, and takes four and a half hours one way.

 This route has the most gradual ascent and a side trail to Sara Oreum Observatory.